NLeSC/litstudy/README.md

 ## Requirements
 The package has been tested for Python 3.6.
 Required packages are available in `requirements.txt`.

+`litstudy` supports several data sources.
+Some of these sources (such as semantic Scholar, CrossRef, and arXiv) are openly available.
-To access the `Scopus` API using `litstudy`, you (or your institute) needs a Scopus subscription and you need to request an Elsevier Developer API key (see [Elsevier Developers](https://dev.elsevier.com/index.jsp).
+However to access the Scopus API, you (or your institute) requires a Scopus subscription and you need to request an Elsevier Developer API key (see [Elsevier Developers](https://dev.elsevier.com/index.jsp).

 ## License